department-of-veterans-affairs/va.gov-team/products/Debt Resolution/Medical_Copays/research/uat-nov-2021/conversation-guide.md

    1. If no: Are these readily accessible?
 Could you get them?

-   _If the participantcannot remember or retrieve their login credentials, let them know that this is necessary for the test and proceed to the closing statements._
+   _If the participantcannot remember or retrieve their login credentials, let them know that this is necessary for the test and proceed to the [closing statements]._

 **1. Can you tell me what type of computer you are using today?**